This article appears in the July 2004 issue of Custom Homes Online.

 How do you succeed in business with your spouse?

 The conventional wisdom has it that something like half of all new marriages will end in divorce.
 The failure rate for small business startups may be even worse.
 Given those odds, going into business with one’s spouse might seem to be asking for all kinds of trouble.
-In spite of the risks, however, many custom builders have mixed love and work with excellent results, building both healthy businesses and strong marriages.
+In spite of the risks, however, many custom home builders have mixed love and work with excellent results, building both healthy businesses and strong marriages.
 At CUSTOM HOME we think of On Your Mind as a service to our readers, and we can think of no more valuable service than allowing some of these successful husband-and-wife teams to share their wisdom with those who might follow in their footsteps.
-The question we asked was simple: What is your advice to couples considering working together in a custom home business?
+The question we asked was simple: What is your advice to couples considering working together in a custom home building business?
 The responses varied, reflecting differing business types, personalities, and family histories, but they were anything but wishy-washy.
 Clearly, one does not spend a decade or more working with one’s spouse without developing some definite opinions about the matter.

 When Lucy Katz joined her husband, Joel’s, company, Katz Builders, in 1995, she was aware of the pitfalls and proceeded accordingly.
 “It took me about two years before I printed business cards,” she says.
 Her caution was well founded.
 She had worked with her husband some years before, when he had a partner, and the experience was less than entirely positive.
 In the partner’s eyes, she says, “I was just a wife.
 I didn’t have the credentials.
 Joel couldn’t go to his partner and say, ‘Lucy thinks…’ I wound up leaving the company.”
-Lucy went into business for herself, becoming a successful human resources consultant.
+Lucy went into business for herself, becoming a successful human resource management consultant.
 When Joel split from his partner, he invited Lucy to rejoin the business.
 She would agree, she said, “If he listened to me the way my clients did.”

 Now working full time in customer service and client development for the company, Lucy offers unequivocal advice for those considering joining a spouse’s company: “Come with experience” from outside the company or even outside the industry, “so that you have credibility.
 And then clearly define your job responsibilities, so you don’t overlap.”
 As a former H.R. professional, Lucy is big on job descriptions and job analyses, which help define those responsibilities.
 A spouse joining a business should be able to prove “that you’re the best person for the business,” that the reason for the hire “isn’t just ‘I love you.’
 That’s good, but ‘I love you’ doesn’t bring respect or credibility.”